 How do I respond to a child who reports abuse to me?

 - Tell the child that you believe him/her and that you are going to contact people who can help.
 Respect the privacy of the child.
-The child will need to tell his/her story in detail later, so don't press the child for details.
+The child will need to tell their story in detail later, so don’t press the child for details.
 Remember, you need only suspect abuse to make a report.
-Don't display horror, shock, or disapproval of parents, child, or the situation.
-Don't place blame or make judgments about the parent or child.
-Believe the child if he/she reports sexual abuse.
+Don’t display horror, shock, or disapproval of parents, child, or the situation.
+Don’t place blame or make judgments about the parent or child.
+Believe the child if they report sexual abuse.
 It is rare for a child to lie about sexual abuse.

 What information do I need to report?